metal-stack/metal-ansible-collections/controlplane/README.md

 ## Variables

-The `control-plane-defaults` folder contains defaults that are used by multiple roles in the control-plane directory.
-You can look up all the default values [here](control-plane-defaults/main.yaml).
+The role [defaults](roles/defaults) contains default variables that are used by multiple roles in the controlplane collection.
+These are typically included via role dependency.
+You can look up all the default values [here](roles/defaults/main.yaml).

 | Name                                           | Mandatory | Description                                                                          |
 | ---------------------------------------------- | --------- | ------------------------------------------------------------------------------------ |